FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

     <ansible logs appear>

-In sake of the length of this video, we did a dry-run instead of actual provisioning.
+In sake of the length of this video, we will perform a dry-run instead of actual provisioning.

     <goldrush logs appear>